The most important factor to getting what you want

 | Financing Impacts

 The price, or close, of course, but there are always other factors.
-Below is a list of near-universal seller wants, but the best approach is to ask the listing agent about the seller’s priorities right at the start.
-For negotiating reasons, the list agent might not be entirely candid, but at least you might get some hints.
+Below is a list of near-universal seller wants, but the best approach is to ask the listing agent about the seller’s priorities even before starting to write an offer.
+For negotiating reasons, the list agent might not be entirely candid, but there will always be at least some hints.

 Eventually, when the transaction closes, the earnest deposit becomes part of the down payment for a purchase with financing.
-The larger the down payment, the larger the earnest deposit might be.
 During a hot market there may be multiple offers on the property that interests you.
 A large deposit may impress a seller enough so they will accept your offer instead of someone else’s.
 With a cash offer, 5% of the price is about the minimum, and 10% is more common.

 Although significant problems are the exception and not the rule, they do occur.
-“Just in case” there is a nasty or prolonged dispute between you and the seller, the less money you have tied up in a deposit, the fewer funds you have at risk.
+“Just in case” there is a nasty or prolonged dispute between you and the seller, the less money you have tied up in the EMD, the better.

 Since the circumstances of the transaction and the other aspects of your offer have such an important bearing here, let your buyer’s agent be your guide for what your earnest deposit should be.

 But let’s back up … what is COE?
-As specified in the AAR purchase contract, “… COE shall occur when the deed is recorded at the appropriate county recorder’s office.” … not when docs are signed, not when money is delivered … both of which must have occurred prior to the recording event, which is done electronically by the escrow service.
+As specified in the AAR purchase contract, “… COE shall occur when the deed is recorded at the appropriate county recorder’s office.” … not when docs are signed, not when money is delivered … both of which must have occurred, of course, prior to the recording event … which is done electronically by the escrow service.
 At the instant the deed is recorded, the buyer “owns” the property.
 In most cases, the buyer gets possession of the property at COE, and this is, by far, best, as discussed below regarding “Possession”.

 But there may be good reasons to try to get a specific COE.
 For example, if you are renting and need to give the landlord notice that you are moving out, you may want to own the home prior to your rental move-out date to allow some flexibility to ensure you are not homeless and to allow for a more casual move.

-Possession The seller has “possession” essentially as long as the seller has unimpeded access.
-You get “possession” when you have exclusive access.
-It is far best if the seller is moved out and the buyer has yet to move in as of COE, so that “possession” is effectively simultaneous to the COE event.
+“Possession” is the right of exclusive access irrespective of physical occupancy.
+It is far best if the seller is moved out and the buyer has yet to move in as of COE, so that “possession” is effective simultaneous to the COE event.
 There are some reasons why a seller may want post-COE-possession, or you may want pre-COE-possession.
 Both of these are very bad situations.
 As stated in the AAR contract, “Brokers recommend that the parties seek counsel from insurance, legal, tax and accounting professionals regarding the risks of pre-possession and post-possession …”.

 A “conventional” loan is one for which the first-lien amount is 80% or less of the purchase price.
 This type of loan with this amount of down payment usually involves less strenuous requirements, so is usually better received by a seller.